DeveloperPaul123/DeveloperPaul123/README.md

 I'm Paul, a software engineer based out of the United States.

 :books: As a self taught developer, I'm constantly looking for ways to challenge myself and expand my skills.
-Life long learning is a must in the field of software (in my opion).
+Life long learning is a must in the field of software development (in my opion).

 ### Projects